mosip/commons/kernel/kernel-logger-logback/README.md

 # Kernel Logger Logback

 ## Overview
-This api provides basic funtions related to logging in MOSIP.
-All the modules uses and follow method and rules created by this api for logging in MOSIP
+This library provides basic functions related to logging in MOSIP.
+All the modules uses and follow method and rules created by this api for logging in MOSIP.

 ## Usage